MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/10-document-intelligence.md

 > **Note**
 > To complete this exercise, you will need an [Azure subscription](https://azure.microsoft.com/free?azure-portal=true) in which you have administrative access.

 One of the services of Azure AI Document Intelligence is being able to analyze specific types of documents.
-A common use of artificial intelligence (AI) is optical character recognition (OCR) for reading printed or handwritten documents.
+A common use of AI is optical character recognition (OCR) for reading printed or handwritten documents.
 However, OCR extracts text in an unstructured format which is difficult to store in a database or analyze.

 The Document Intelligence service can extract information from forms such as receipts or invoices.
 It not only extracts information, but also identifies field names for the data.
 For example, it can identify a merchant’s name and address on a receipt.
 The prebuilt models in Document Intelligence are trained to recognize data for each type of document.

 Azure AI Document Intelligence uses prebuilt machine learning models trained to extract text from images of invoices, receipts, and more.
 While other computer vision models can capture text, Document Intelligence also captures the structure of the text, such as key/value pairs and information in tables.
 This way, instead of having to manually type in entries from a form into a database, you can automatically capture the relationships between text from the original file.

 In this exercise you’ll use Document Intelligence Studio to try out the capabilities of the AI Document Intelligence service, without writing any code.

 > **NOTE**
 > Azure AI Document Intelligence is the new name for Azure Form Recognizer.
-You may still see Azure Form Recognizer in the Azure portal or Document Intelligence Studio while the name change is being completed.
+You may still see Azure Form Recognizer in the Azure portal or Document Intelligence Studio.

 ## Create an Azure AI Document Intelligence resource